 Increased erosion to beaches in the post-dam era and guides' concerns for better resource management led to this volunteer monitoring effort.
 During a commercial river season, guides document a sample set of about 40 beaches by using 35-mm, disposable cameras.
 Photographs are taken from designated locations overlooking their adopted beach and a data sheet is filled out every time the guides go down river.
-Results are analyzed by a qualified scientist, and conclusions are presented to pertinent resource managers and the public.
+Results are analyzed by our principal investigator, and conclusions are presented to pertinent resource managers and the public.

 An EXAMPLE of a selected beach at Salt Water Wash